ontop/vig/README.md

 Experimental Evaluations
 ----

-Checkout to `evaluations/results` branch.
+Checkout to the `evaluations/results` branch.
 Evaluations will be in the "evaluations" folder.

 Contacts
 ----------